AdguardTeam/KnowledgeBaseDNS/docs/dns-client/configuration.md

             **Example:** `'mycompany.local'`

-        - `client`: The client’s address or a subnet of the client’s address that the set of upstream servers should be used to resolve requests from.
-It must have no significant bits outside of the subnet mask.
+        - `client`: The client’s address or a subnet of the client’s address from which the set of upstream servers should resolve requests.
+It must have no significant bits outside the subnet mask.

             **Example:** `'192.0.2.0/24'`